 Agricultural educators play a critical role in educating the next generation of leader and entrepreneurs about the agriculture industry.
 Incorporating agriculture cooperatives and the cooperative business model into your lesson plans allows students to think critically, understand democracy, and build community.

-Engaging and inquiry based instructional materials that have everything you need to deliver quality instruction on the cooperative business model, the impact of cooperatives on the community and cooperative career opportunities.
+The National Association of Agricultural Educators is working in partnership with the CHS Foundation to offer engaging and inquiry based instructional materials that have everything you need to deliver quality instruction on the cooperative business model, the impact of cooperatives on the community and cooperative career opportunities.
 In early 2020 a third module will be available that provides a real-life mock cooperative experience for your students.
 The modules are yours to use and come with everything you need; materials list, teacher notes, handouts, presentation tools, assessments and more.